kvzhao/Templates_uni10/README.md

 # Uni10 #

+This branch in link with the branch templates upder the uni10 repository on Bitbucket.

 Welcome to Uni10, the Universal Tensor Network Library.

 Uni10 is programmed in C++ and geared toward applications to the tensor